Mahhi Vij & Jay Bhanushali Are All Smiles As They Bring Their Little Princess Home

 Mahhi had shared a few pictures on her Instagram stories.
 She also shared a picture in which her house was seen decorated with beautiful pink and lavender balloons.

-Recently, Mahhi and Jay had requested their fans to suggest name for their little angel.
+Recently, Mahhi and Jay had requested their fans to suggest a name for their little angel.
 Jay wrote, "The feeling of holding your baby cant explain in words..ready to give her a name so need your help suggest us names starting with alphabet T or M... #name #babynames #daughterandfather #daughter #dad #proudfather #princess #love #lovemywife #lovemyfather @mahhivij." - (sic)

-It has to be recalled that the couple has adopted two children (Khushi and Rajveer - their house-help kids) a couple of years ago.
+It has to be recalled that the couple had adopted two children (Khushi and Rajveer - their househelp's kids) a couple of years ago.
 Earlier, Jay had told BT, "I can't describe the feeling.
 I thank God for being kind to us.
 She is a little angel and I can't wait to bring her home.
 I wish to give her all the happiness in life and that will be my aim now.
 My other two children will also be delighted to have a new member at home."

 Most Read: Khatron Ke Khiladi 10: Shivin Eliminated; Top 3 Finalists Revealed; Here's Who Might Win The Show!